chrispwolf/night-tripper-platen/content/chapters/Referee Tools/preparing.md

 Prepare two lists of six encounters.
 Who are the spacefaring agents of your organizations?
 Who are the people that they push to the perifery?
 These are your Insiders and Outsiders.

 ## 4. Opportunities
-Lastly, prepare two or three opportunities.
+Prepare two or three opportunities.
 An opportunity is a job, task, or piece of information that the players can choose to act on.
 Rumors of a rare resource in a dangerous location.
 Coordinates to a lost imperial facility.
 A member of an organization looking to hire flunkies for some dirty work.